Orion Begins Production of Domestic New Potatoes for 'Poca Chips' and 'Swing Chips'

 2026 New Potato Poca Chips and Swing Chips promotional image [Photo=Orion]

-Orion announced on June 16 that it has begun production of its Poca Chips and Swing Chips using this year's harvest of domestic new potatoes.
+Orion announced on June 16 that it has started production of 'Poca Chips' and 'Swing Chips' using this year's harvest of domestic new potatoes.

 The new potato Poca Chips and Swing Chips are designed to showcase the natural flavor of freshly harvested potatoes and are offered as a limited summer product each year.

-Poca Chips, Orion's flagship product, generates annual sales of around 100 billion won in South Korea.
+Poca Chips, Orion's flagship product, generates annual sales of approximately 100 billion won in South Korea.
 To meet rising demand, Orion plans to add a new production line for Poca Chips at its Cheongju factory in the second half of this year, increasing production capacity by up to 50%.

 * This article has been translated by AI.